ppy/osu-wiki/news/2024/2024-06-24-4-digit-world-cup-2024-concludes.md

 ---

 Huge thanks to everyone who took their time to contribute to the tournament!
+Running a project of this magnitude takes an enormous amount of work from many individuals, and the long list of contributors helps paint this picture.

 ![](/wiki/shared/news/2024-06-24-4-digit-world-cup-2024-concludes/credits.png)

+On top of those who directly contributed to the tournament, we'd also like to thank all of our players for participating as well as every spectator that has followed along.

-See you all in 2025!
+See you all again in 2025!

 —shdewz & resoa